Aharonov-Bohm effect in phase space: Aharonov-Bohm effect

-We conclude the same result that we obtained by working within the Segal-Bargmann space; which, at the same time, coincides with the standard result in Schrödinger formalism.
-With the aim to visualize the Aharonov-Bohm effect with non-zero electric potential more easily; we build a graphical representation making use of the results that we have obtained by the phase-space and the Segal-Bargmann space formalisms.
+We derive the same result that we obtained by working within the Segal-Bargmann space; which at the same time coincides with the standard result in Schrödinger formalism.
+With the aim to visualize the Aharonov-Bohm effect with non-zero electric potential more easily; we build a graphical representation making use of the results we obtained by the phase-space and the Segal-Bargmann space formalisms.

-In that graphical representation, it is represented the spatial probability of finding the particle, as well as the phase of the particle through colours (the relationship between colours and the phase is presented in the sidebar).
-Although the results correspond with a plane wave, in the graphical representation we represent the particle as a Gaussian distribution for a easier visualization.
-As it can be observed in Fig. \ref{fig:electrico_a}, we begin with a conduit (with zero electric potential) that split into two.
-The phase of the particle evolves freely; therefore, the two components are in-phase at the end of the route.
-In Fig. \ref{fig:electrico_b}, it can be seen the situation for an induced potential difference between the conduits of $\Delta \varphi=E_0/2q$ during a time interval of $t=\uptau=2\pi/E_0$.
+In this graphical representation, both the spatial probability of finding the particle and the phase of the particle are represented through colours (the relationship between colours and the phase is presented in the sidebar).
+Although the results correspond with a plane wave, in the graphical representation we show the particle as a Gaussian distribution for an easier visualization.
+As can be observed in Fig. \ref{fig:electrico_a}, we begin with a conduit (with zero electric potential) that splits into two.
+The phase of the particle evolves freely; therefore, the two components are in phase at the end of the route.
+Fig. \ref{fig:electrico_b} illustrates the situation for an induced potential difference between the conduits of $\Delta \varphi=E_0/2q$ during a time interval of $t=\uptau=2\pi/E_0$.
 Finally, in Fig. \ref{fig:electrico_c}, the conduits rejoin.
-The two components of the wave function superpose and, in this particular case, the probability of finding the particle becomes exactly zero.
+The two components of the wave function superposed, and in this particular case, the probability of finding the particle becomes exactly zero.